-You have millions of followers, and everyone is downloading files from your account.
+You have millions of followers, and everyone downloads files from your account.

-It eats up massive bandwidth since your account is using up the bulk of the allotted data for your website host.
-Coming from a single account, it might just be too much data transfer to handle for your host.
+It eats up massive bandwidth since your account uses the bulk of the allotted data for your website host.
+Coming from a single account, it might be too much data transfer for your host.

 That’s why leaving it to dedicated website hosts to take care of this for you is a great option.

-That said, podcast hosts take care of cloud storage for you, which comes with a lot of advantages.
+That said, podcast hosts take care of cloud storage for you, which has many advantages.

-Your storage needs typically always continue to grow with your audience and the number of published episodes.
+Your storage needs will grow with your audience and the number of published episodes.

-These plans all come with reasonable prices compared to your monetization potential, and storage is an important factor.
+These plans come with reasonable prices compared to your monetization potential, and storage is essential.